-

 Corporate bonds

 Corporate bonds, otherwise known as credit, are an important part of our assets.
-Corporate bonds invest in the debt of companies and provides a regular income stream.
+Corporate bonds invest in the debt of companies and provide a regular income stream.

 Cumulative return